prometheus/blackbox_exporter/README.md

 metric indicates if the probe succeeded.
 Adding a `debug=true` parameter will return debug information for that probe.

+The probe will also return timing metrics for measuring how long it takes to probe the target.

+For example, you can find out how much of the probe timeout is used.
+This is useful because Prometheus timeouts can never be longer than the scrape interval.

+    probe_duration_seconds / probe_timeout_seconds

+This query will return the ratio of remaining time.

 Metrics concerning the operation of the exporter itself are available at the endpoint <http://localhost:9115/metrics>.